eGovPDX/portlandor/README.md

 ## Get the code

-`git clone git@github.com:eGovPDX/portlandor.git` will create a folder called `portlandor` whereever you run it and pull down the code from the repo.
+`git clone git@github.com:eGovPDX/portlandor.git` will create a folder called `portlandor` wherever you run it and pull down the code from the repo.

 ## Git setup for our Windows developers